Dr Daniel King

-I have now a number of projects ‘on the go’.
 My role as the Leventis Lecturer has led me to develop my teaching and research interests in Hellenistic history and literature.
-In 2013, I organised (with Boris Chrubasik, Toronto) an international conference at Exeter on cultural interaction in the Hellenistic world; we are now publishing the volume which emerged from this conference with OUP (Dialogues Between Greece and the East).
+In 2013, I organised (with Boris Chrubasik, Toronto) an international conference at Exeter on cultural interaction in the Hellenistic world; we have now published the volume which emerged from this conference with OUP (Hellenism and the Local Communities of the Eastern Mediterranean).
 With Dr. Erica Rowan, I organised the ‘Health, Diet, and Medicine in Rome’ conference at Exeter in 2015, and we are currently preparing the volume for publication.
 I have also spoken at a number of international conferences, both here, Europe and in the USA, on medicine and narrative and the construction of emotions in the writings of Galen and Rufus of Ephesus (https://projectnarrative.osu.edu/events/medicine-dialogue-narrative-medicine-and-humanities-21st-century)

-In addition to this, I am currently writing a monograph on the experience of pain and its relationship to language and narrative in the imperial world: Painful Stories: Experiencing Pain in imperial Greek culture.
+In addition to this, I have recently completed a monograph on the experience of pain and its relationship to language and literature in the imperial period: Experiencing Pain in Imperial Greek culture.
 This work investigates how the experience of pain was shaped by the process of narrating and representing it to others in a number of different cultural contexts (medicine, rhetorical and literary theory, as well as philosophical and fictional narratives).

 Over the last four years, I have taught a number of Greek language modules at Levels 3, 4, 5.
 Some of the poetic texts studied in these language and literature courses include, Homer, Iliad, 24; Odyssey, 9,11.
-Sophocles, Philoctetes, Euripides Hippolytus, Aeschylus, Agamemnon; and, in prose, Herodotus, Histories, 1, and Plutarch, How to Read Poetry.
+Sophocles, Philoctetes, Euripides Hippolytus, Aeschylus, Agamemnon, and some of the poetry of Theocritus; and, in prose, Herodotus, Histories, 1, and Plutarch, How to Read Poetry.

 My historical courses are wide-ranging.
 Impact of Greek Culture explores the ways in which Greek culture was negotiated and adopted by, and influenced, the cutlures of the Hellenistic world.
 We move from Ptolemaic Alexandria (and the library) through to studies of Berossus, Hellenism in Bactria, and Republican Rome's reception of Greek culture).
 Hopefully, it is a fascinating course which explores areas classicists don't always study at UG level.
 The Reception of Greek Culture course looks at the reception of Greek culture in the Renaissance, early modern Europe, and the Victorian period.
 It looks at how different cultures negotiated what they considered important aspects of Greek culture.
 We finish with a lively debate about the Elgin marbles!

-At MA level, I teach Literary Interactions (a methodological course, which gives students a fast-paced introduction to much literary theory) and the Hellenistic History and Literature Programme.
-In the literature course, we examine not only some 'key' Hellenistic authors (Theocritus, Callimachus, Apollonius among others), but examine how these figures negotiated their relationship with earlier Greek literature and influenced later Roman and imperial Greek literature.
+At MA level, I have taught Literary Interactions (a methodological course, which gives students a fast-paced introduction to much literary theory) and a Hellenistic Literature module.
+We examine not only some 'key' Hellenistic authors (Theocritus, Callimachus, Apollonius among others), but examine how these figures negotiated their relationship with earlier Greek literature and influenced later Roman and imperial Greek literature.